Title: Columbia University School of the Arts’ Digital Storytelling Lab

 Partners/Collaborators: the Film Society of Lincoln Center, PBS, IBM, Penguin Books, Unicef, US State Department, Refinery29, Cooper Hewlett, Made in NY Media Center

 Official site: digitalstorytellinglab.com

-Stats: In a little over 3 years the Columbia Digital Storytelling Lab has held over 35 events.
+Stats: In a little over 5 years the Columbia Digital Storytelling Lab has held over 60 events in NYC and over 150 around the world.
 Recent prototypes include Sherlock Holmes & the Internet of Things, The Living Station Project and the Digital Dozen an initiative designed to recognize 12 breakthroughs in digital storytelling.